SebastianAllmeier/rmf_tool/README.md

 density dependent population process, to compute its mean-field approximation and its refined mean-field approximation.

-In particular, it provides a numerical algorithm to compute the constant of the "refined mean field approximation" provided in the paperA Refined Mean Field Approximation [](https://hal.inria.fr/hal-01622054/document) by N. Gast and B. Van Houdt, accepted at SIGMETRICS 2018.
+In particular, it provides a numerical algorithm to compute the constant of the "refined mean field approximation" provided in the paper A Refined Mean Field Approximation [](https://hal.inria.fr/hal-01622054/document) by N. Gast and B. Van Houdt, accepted at SIGMETRICS 2018.

 ## Documentation

-A density dependent process is a Markov chain that evolve in a sub-domain of $R^d$ are where the transition are given by a set $L$ and a list of rate-functions $\beta_l$.
-To a system size N is associated a Markov chain whose transitions are (for all $\ell\in L$):
+A density dependent process is a Markov chain that evolves in a sub-domain of $R^d$ are where the transitions are given by a set $L$ and a list of rate-functions $\beta_l$.
+To a system size N a Markov chain is associated whose transitions are (for all $\ell\in L$):

 * $x \mapsto x + \frac 1N \ell$ at rate $\beta_\ell(x)$

 The class DDPP can be used to defined a process, via the functions *add_transition(l,beta)* and can then be used to produce :

-* A sample trajectory (via simulation : function *simulate(N,time)*
+* A sample trajectory (via simulation : function *simulate(N, time)*
 * The mean-field (or fluid) approximation : function *ode(time)*
 * The refined mean-field approximation (for the steady-state) : function *theoretical_V()*

 Most of the functions are documented and their documentation is accessible by the "help" command.

 Apart from that, the documentation is mostly contained in the examples below (from basic to more advanced).

 ### Computation time